rgehrsitz/Pulsar/docs/AOT-Implementation.md

 # AOT Implementation

 ## Overview
-Pulsar is evolving into a fully **AOT-compatible** rules evaluation system.
-The previous **Pulsar.Runtime** project has been deprecated, and its relevant classes and methods have been **migrated into Pulsar.Compiler**.
-This refactoring effort ensures that Pulsar functions as a **code generation tool** that outputs a complete, **standalone C# project** named **Beacon** that contains all required runtime functionality, including Redis data integration, rule evaluation, and error handling.
+Pulsar has successfully evolved into a fully **AOT-compatible** rules evaluation system.
+The transition from the runtime library approach to a template-based code generation approach is now complete.
+The previous **Pulsar.Runtime** project has been deprecated, and all its functionality has been **migrated into templates** within **Pulsar.Compiler/Config/Templates**.
+This refactoring ensures that Pulsar functions as a **code generation tool** that outputs a complete, **standalone C# project** named **Beacon** that contains all required runtime functionality, including Redis data integration, rule evaluation, and error handling.

 ## Goals
 - **AOT Compatibility**: Ensure the generated project supports **AOT compilation** and produces a fully standalone executable.